Skip to content

 1937

-22 December 1941: From the RTAF official history:
+22 December 1941: From an RTAF official history:

 That said, it is curious that the Ko Kha airstrip was not listed in the US War Department’s A Survey of Thailand (Siam), dated 15 Mar 1941.
-That publication claimed its listing included facilities under construction.6
+That publication claimed its listing included facilities under construction.12

 Neither view appears quite right.
 While the second view makes the water in the river at the bottom of the photo look like a water surface, other details do not appear so straightforward.